FrederikSchaff/Advanced_LSD/README.md

+# Notice

+This is current work in progress and under heavy development.
+It can at most be considered an early alpha.
+If you are interested in this work and would perhaps like to contribute, do not hesitate to contact me (frederik.schaff@rub.de).

+## Recent changes

+- The pajek module is now fully functional (see the separate readme in "Advanced_LSD\pajek_backend").

 # Advanced_LSD

 This is both, a template and a set of utilities/modules for LSD (GIS, Population, Analysis, Pajek, ...)
 LSD is a c++-based agent-based modelling framework by Marco Valente, see: <https://github.com/marcov64/Lsd>